Jgomezte/etch-a-sketch-TOP/README.md

 # etch-a-sketch-TOP

 ## About
 This was a project made for The Odin Project, a free resource to learn Web Development.
 Especifically to learn more about JavaScript.
 Concepts that I learned include: EventListeners, manipulation of html in JavaScript, simple CSS.
-It simulates the popular toy Etch-a-sketch on a website.
+The Website simulates the popular toy Etch-a-sketch with the following features:
 - Ability to change the size of the grid, from 4x4 to 64x64
 - Draw on black or random colors
 - Clear the sketch with one button